securefederatedai/openfl/openfl-workspace/flower-app-pytorch/README.md

       local_server_port: 0
 ```

+## Execution Methods
+There are two ways to execute this:

+1. Automatic shutdown which will spawn a `server-app` in isolation and trigger an experiment termination once the it shuts down.
+(Default/Recommended)
+2. Running `SuperLink` and `SuperNode` as [long-lived components](#long-lived-superlink-and-supernode) that will indefinitely wait for new runs.
+(Limited Functionality)

 ## Running the Workspace
+We proceed with the automatic shutdown method of execution.
 Run the workspace as normal (certify the workspace, initialize the plan, register the collaborators, etc.):

 ```SH